matpalm/yolz/README.md

 ## generate data

-render examples of all urdfs
+1. render examples of all urdfs for visual debugging

 ```
 mkdir data/all_egs